d-dineva/d-dineva/README.md

 ## 👩 About Me

+Hi, I’m a passionate learner and detail-oriented person.
+My unwavering commitment to quality content drives me to seek new challenges that will expand my knowledge and skills.

-Hello! 👋  I’m currently enrolled in a QA academy.
+I’m currently enrolled in a QA academy.
 I'm working on diverse projects, utilizing a variety of tools, and am constantly expanding my skill set.

-I have a proven ability to adapt and learn quickly, even in high-pressure situations.
-Through working on various projects, I’ve gained valuable experience and developed a thorough understanding of different tools and platforms.
-I continuously strive to grow by refining my skills and abilities.
-Feel free to explore my work across six repositories, which showcase my dedication and proficiency.**
+Feel free to explore my work across six repositories, which showcase my dedication and proficiency.

 ## 👩‍💻 Projects: